sparkflows/sparkflows-docs/docs/operations/h2-database/migrating-h2-db-from-oneversion-to-another.rst

    ..
 Note:: You can use replace functionality in editor for removing **BELONGS_TO_TABLE** from backup.sql all at once and replace it with an empty space.

-  * Search for the follwing line in backup.sql file:
+  * Search for the following line in backup.sql file:

    ::